-- Each student will create a full-body manikin to be used during the practice scenarios and skills assessment.
+- Each student will create a full-body manikin to be used during the practice scenarios.
 See manikin instructions below.
 Students may use a family member, friend, or roommate to play the part of a patient during the scenarios and splinting assessments.
 In these cases, a manikin is not required.

 - Each student will act as a caregiver in two scenarios with the instructor playing the role of the patient, reading from a detailed script.
 The instructor observes the scenarios to assess student learning and provide feedback.

 - Each student will submit two completed SOAP Notes for grading.
 SOAP Notes are retained in the student’s records for the duration of their certification.
 You can download and print SOAP Note blanks here.